neurogym/neurogym/README.md

 python /path-to-neurogym-toolbox/neurogym/ops/test_new.py --task1=RDM-v0  --n_steps=200
 ```

+In the *neuroGym_colab.ipynb* file we provide a more elaborate example that installs the necessary toolboxes and trains the A3C algorithm [Mnih et al. 2016](https://arxiv.org/abs/1602.01783) on the Random Dots Motion algorithm.

-Below we show a more elaborate example that requires installing [the openAi toolbox Baselines](https://github.com/openai/baselines) (a set of implementations of reinforcement learning algorithms).
+Further, NeuroGym can also be used together with the openAi toolbox [Baselines](https://github.com/openai/baselines) (a set of implementations of reinforcement learning algorithms).
 The example below uses the A2C algorithm to learn Random Dots Motion task:

 ```
 python /path-to-baselines-toolbox/baselines/run.py --alg=a2c --env=RDM-v0 --network=lstm --nsteps=20 --nlstm=64 --stimEv=0.5 --pass_reward=True --pass_action=True --timing 200 200 300 400 200